-OA is characterized by a breakdown of joint cartilage.
-This happens naturally with age, but an event such as an injury can accelerate the process.
+Osteoarthritis involves a breakdown of joint cartilage.
+This happens naturally with age, but an injury or another form of physical stress can accelerate the process.

 When cartilage breaks down, it causes the bones of the joint to rub together, leading to pain.

-Deterioration in the cartilage is also linked to the development of bone spurs.
+As cartilage deteriorates, bone spurs can start to appear.
 Known as osteophytes, these are small bony protrusions that can irritate the joint and worsen pain.

-In people with OA, stress can exacerbate joint pain, which in turn amplifies stress.
-This may lead to difficulty sleeping, which can further increase a person’s sensitivity to pain.
+In people with osteoarthritis, stress can exacerbate joint pain.
+This can increase stress and make sleeping difficult, which can further increase sensitivity to pain.

-Many people notice worsened symptoms when the weather is cold or when there is a sudden drop in barometric pressure.
+Many people find that their symptoms worsen when the weather is cold or when there is a sudden drop in barometric pressure.

 Other health conditions

-OA may flare up after a person’s health status changes.
-This may occur due to an infection, for example, even when the infection is being treated.
+Osteoarthritis may flare up after a person’s health status changes.
+For example, this may occur due to an infection.

-Sudden or excessive weight gain can cause symptoms to flare up because extra weight adds pressure to the joints.
-Excess weight can be especially problematic when OA is in the hips, knees, or spine.
+Sudden or excessive weight gain can also cause symptoms to flare up because additional weight adds pressure to the joints.
+Excess weight can be especially problematic when osteoarthritis affects the hips, knees, or spine.

 Medication and medical treatment

-Over-the-counter (OTC) and prescription medications can relieve OA symptoms.
+Over-the-counter (OTC) and prescription medications can relieve osteoarthritis symptoms.

-NSAIDs are a short term solution for joint pain, and if taken for long periods they can cause stomach bleeding.
+NSAIDs are a short-term solution for joint pain.
+If a person takes them for long periods of time, they can cause stomach bleeding.

-If OA symptoms are more serious, a doctor may prescribe stronger medications.
+If osteoarthritis symptoms are more serious, a doctor may prescribe stronger medications.
 These include narcotics, prescription-strength NSAIDs, and corticosteroid injections.

-Joint replacement surgery may be necessary to resolve symptoms, in severe cases.
+In severe cases, joint replacement surgery may be necessary to resolve symptoms.

 Hot and cold therapy

 Applying a heating pad or an ice pack can reduce pain and stiffness in the joints.
-Some people see the best results when they alternate between hot and cold.
+Some people see the best results when they alternate between hot and cold therapy.

 - keeping track of events and situations that increase stress

-- trying cognitive behavioral therapy (CBT), which can help a person learn to approach stressors in a more positive manner
+- trying cognitive behavioral therapy (CBT), which can help people find new ways to approach stress

-- practicing stress-busting techniques, such as meditation, mindfulness, deep breathing, and progressive muscle relaxation
+- practicing meditation, mindfulness, deep breathing, and relaxation techniques

-- getting a massage, which can reduce physical pain and emotional stress.
+- having a massage, which can reduce physical pain and emotional stress

 Balance rest and activity

-It is important to rest after periods of activity, and resting can be beneficial during an OA flare-up.
-However, too much rest can prolong the pain.
+It is important to rest after periods of activity, and resting can be beneficial during an osteoarthritis flare-up.
+However, too much of either may worsen or aggravate a person’s pain.

-While it is not always necessary to see a doctor during an OA flare-up, symptoms that persist for more than a few days may need medical treatment.
+Although it is not always necessary to contact a doctor during an osteoarthritis flare-up, symptoms that persist for more than a few days may need medical treatment.

 If necessary, the doctor may suggest additional treatments to address triggers, such as CBT for stress.

-Flare-ups are not always preventable, but some strategies can help to minimize risk.
+Osteoarthritis flare-ups are not always preventable, but some strategies can help minimize risk.

-- Maintain a healthful weight through dietary changes and exercise.
+- Maintain a moderate weight by making healthy dietary choices and getting plenty of exercise.

 - Reduce stress through meditation, mindfulness, and deep breathing exercises.

-- Engage in regular exercise to strengthen bones, lubricate joints, and increase muscle mass.
+- Engage in regular exercise to strengthen the bones, lubricate the joints, and increase muscle mass.

-- Wear supportive braces to protect and stabilize joints.
+- Wear supportive braces to help protect and stabilize the joints.

-- Use assistive devices to reduce stress on joints.
+- Use assistive devices to reduce stress on the joints.